shutterstock

 How to create READMEs

 As we mentioned above, you can leverage ChatGPT to help you with generating README files.
-Their quality will depend on prompts you’ll create to make AI understand what you want from it.
-Read our article on prompt engineering to understand how to talk to AI effectively.
-Yet, there are also a range of other, simpler tools that can save you time when working on READMEs.
+Their quality will depend on the prompts you’ll create to make AI understand what you want from it.
+But there is also a range of other, simpler tools that can save you time when working on READMEs.

 README generators automate the creation of these files, providing templates and guided steps.
-They ensure that a document contains all the necessary sections and follow best practices.
-One of the most widely used README generators is readme.so, an open-source tool that offers an interactive web-based editor, pre-built sections and templates, live previews, and drag-and-drop section reordering.
+They ensure that a document contains all the necessary sections and follows best practices.
+One of the most widely used README generators is readme.so, an open-source tool that offers an interactive, web-based editor, pre-built sections and templates, live previews, and drag-and-drop section reordering.

 Best practices and examples for code documentation